-Funding for the approximately $39 million Robson Arena comes from an $12 million gift by Edward J. Robson, other private donations, and through the C4C initiative to be awarded to the city through the state’s Regional Tourism Act.
+Funding for the approximately $50 million Ed Robson Arena comes from an $12 million gift by Edward J. Robson, other private donations, and through the C4C initiative to be awarded to the city through the state’s Regional Tourism Act.

 The arena will be unique in size and scope, easy to manage and maintain, and optimized for high-level athletic competition due to its comprehensive sports-medicine facility, in-house TV production capability, flexible floor space, and experienced staff.
 It will encompass approximately 120,000 square feet for competition space, seating, locker and restrooms, concessions, storage, and administrative space.
 It will accommodate seating for approximately 3,000 - 3,650 attendees.
 The facility will have the capability to host ice-based and multiple other sports.
 Most of the other athletics facilities on the Colorado College campus are northwest of the arena (the equivalent of two city blocks in distance).
 The college also is making these facilities available to the C4C initiative in conjunction with the Colorado Springs Sports Authority.

 The arena, which will have about half the number of seats as the hockey team’s current home, The Broadmoor World Arena, is part of CC’s master plan approved by the college’s Board of Trustees in 2015.
 The multi-purpose arena will offer a wealth of opportunities not only for Colorado College, but also for the Colorado Springs community and the larger Pikes Peak region.
 The venue could host regional, national, and international events in partnership with the United States Olympic Committee and related governing bodies, further enhancing Colorado Springs’ vision as Olympic City USA.